eoli3n/eoli3n.github.io/_posts/2021-12-21-degoogling-android.md

 LineageOS is great, but you need to find the right hardware to run it, and the hardware support is community-driven.
 The flash process could be tricky, with a significant risk to brick your device.

-Here comes the funny part : The only choice that allows you to unlock the bootloader and install a custom ROM without too much effort/risk are Google phones becausr those are designed for developpers !
+Here comes the funny part : The only choice that allows you to unlock the bootloader and install a custom ROM without too much effort/risk are Google phones because those are designed for developpers !

-Choosing a Google smartphone like a Pixel or a Nexus open your choices to [GrapheneOS](https://grapheneos.org/) or [CalyxOS](https://calyxos.org/).
-Both of them as based on [Android Open Source Project](https://source.android.com/), which is Android whithout the Google commercial overlay.
+Choosing a Google smartphone like a Pixel or a Nexus opens your choices to [GrapheneOS](https://grapheneos.org/) or [CalyxOS](https://calyxos.org/).
+Both of them as based on [Android Open Source Project](https://source.android.com/), which is Android without the Google commercial overlay.

-I will not compare those 2 here, but I chose CalyxOS for thoses features :
+I will not compare those 2 here, but I chose CalyxOS for those features :
 - Project driven by [Calyx Institute](https://calyxinstitute.org/)
 - MicroG included (and can be disabled)
 - Focused on privacy